emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 ### DB Intialisation

-The first stop is to create a database, here default `pgbench_` which works the same as:
+The first step is to create a database, here a default `pgbench` will work the same as:

     pgbench -i

 ### Test

-Then pgbench is launched just like a regular bench with a previously set number of clients from the `config` file.
+Then pgbench is launched, just like a regular bench, with a previously set number of clients from the `config` file.
 If it happens to have more than one value for the clients number in that file, a loop is performed.
-A second loop is performed within if the file contains several values for scales (please refer to the previous post for details).
+A second loop is performed within, if the file contains several values for scales (please refer to the previous post for details).

 ### Data collection